1101712/lucid-dreaming-out-of-body-travel/README.md

 or
 http://jigsaw.w3.org/css-validator/check/referer (nur für HTML/XML-Dokumente)
 ## Manual testing
-Manual testing of all links and necessary features was done in previously mentioned brousers and devices with a positive result.
-All pages linked correctly, all feachers worked korrectly, external links open in new window, video plays correctly including all manual controls as required.
+Manual testing of all links and necessary features was done in previously mentioned browsers and devices with a positive result.
+All pages linked correctly, all features worked correctly, external links open in new window, the video plays correctly including all manual controls as required.
 |Feature      |Expect        |Action      |Result      |
 |:--------- |:---------------|:---------------|:----------------|
 |Home navigation   |When clicked the home page will open |Clicked Home on the Nav bar|Home page opened when clicked|